taytayfujif/aws-photo-bucket/README.md

 ## Setup
  - Fork & clone repo.
- - Npm install ```aws-sdk``` & require in packages.
- - - Create file structure:
+ - Create file structure:
-     - client-side
+     - public
          - index.html
          - styles.css
          - app.js
-     - handler.js (will generate when you create Serverless boilerplate)
-     - serverless.yml (will generate when you create Serverless boilerplate)
-     - package.json (npm init --yes)
- - Import jQuery library.
- - Do a sanity check in browser.
- - Check if you have AWS CLI and Serverless installed.
- - Configure your AWS CLI with your given credentials.
- - Create Serverless boilerplate `aws-nodejs`.
+ - Create Serverless boilerplate/template

 ## Tasks
 You will be creating a Lambda function that makes a request to a public S3 bucket that is full of random images.
 From there, you will be creating a client-side scripts to render the images when your Lambda function is executed.